 9. Even though you might not be able to see the bottom of the pool vacuum the pool every day.
 Note: You will most likely have to backwash sand and DE filters each time you do this or clean the cartridges.

 10. If you cannot make any positive changes on your pool after trying to get it clean please contact your local pool builder or service company to get on their list to drain and clean if necessary under controlled supervision.
 If the pool clears up with the above procedures you can always cancel but most companies are many weeks behind so it is best to get on their schedule now.

-11. WATER QUALITY SAFETY : Chlorine is a powerful sanitizer however, organisms like cryptosporidium, E-Coli among others can be resistant to chlorine and can be dangerous to your family's health.
-We recommend if there is any chance that flood waters could have been in contact with dead animals from say a reservoir or field, or any chance of sewage entered your pool or if you just want that extra piece of mind we recommend dosing with additional pool products on startup.
-Products like, Sea Klear PRS stage 1 and 2 which can help trap germs in the filter, and or if your suspicious of the flood water there are bacteria test strips you can get online or from local pool supply stores just for that extra piece of mind.
+11. WATER QUALITY SAFETY: Chlorine is a powerful sanitizer.
+However, organisms like cryptosporidium and E-Coli can be resistant to chlorine and can be dangerous to your family's health.
+If there is any chance that the floodwater has been in contact with dead animals (from a reservoir or field, for example), any chance that sewage entered your pool, or if you just want that extra peace of mind, we recommend dosing with additional pool products like Sea Klear PRS (stages 1 and 2) on startup.
+These products can help trap germs in the filter, or if you are suspicious of the floodwater, there are bacteria test strips you can get online or from local pool supply stores just for that extra peace of mind.